ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 ```

 # Third party tools
-We just saw a the things that we can do to increase the observability of our serverless landscape.
+We just saw the things that we can do to increase the observability of our serverless landscape.
-To achieve this you'll have to do some custom work:
+To achieve this, you'll have to do some custom work:
 * setup structured logging
 * pass on a traceId
 * create dashboards in CloudWatch